travelgateX/documentation-site/content/distribution/_index.md

 +++
 title = "Distribution-X"
 pagetitle = "Distribution-X"
 description = "A comprehensive Business Rules Engine, right where you need it.
-When you need it!." weight = 5 alwaysopen = false isDirectory = false
+When you need it!" weight = 5 alwaysopen = false isDirectory = false
 +++

-Distribution-X is the solution that allows you, as a seller, to manage princing rules, filters and blacklists for each of your buyers connected trough TravelgateX.
+Distribution-X is the solution that allows you, as a seller, to manage pricing rules, filters and blacklists for each of your buyers connected through TravelgateX.
 These rules can be applied at a channel, hotel or booking level, as well as applied to specific date ranges or markets, giving you the power to configure your company’s distribution strategy in a simple, user-friendly interface.
 Distribution-X rules will help your company maximise benefits while growing the overall sales by managing pricing and filters for each of your customers.
 Effortlessly, regardless if you have 1 or 1.000 customers.

 * Define a general **commission/markup** or a specific one by hotel, meal plan, market, nationality, booking date, realease and more market conditions.
 * Work with **currencies**: block certain currencies by country or allow currency exchange.